CDRT/mk_docs/docs/ref/bios/wmi/wmi_guide.md

 + Number {‘0-9‘}
 + Space ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ ¥ ] ^ _ ` { | } ~

-To support these complex BIOS passwords, a new WMI class, Lenovo_WmiOpcodeInterface, is required.
+To support these complex BIOS passwords, a new WMI class, **Lenovo_WmiOpcodeInterface**, is required.
 This new class supports legacy passwords as well as new complex passwords; therefore, it is recommended to use this method whenever possible.

 ### Current method to Set/Save a Setting